rzzzwilson/pyMail/README.rst

 The app will be driven by toolbar and menu.
 Possibly also right-click operations on individual headers.

-We use a two pane view instead of the Thunderbird (and others) approach.
+We use a two pane view instead of the Thunderbird (and others) three pane approach.
 In that approach one pane is only to select a mailbox.
 We can do that through the toolbar.

 What do we do if an email body has both plain text and HTML payloads?
 Display both, plain text only or HTML only?

 How do we display/action attachments?

+The hardest part that I see (so far) is rendering the email body, including attachments (if any).

 Address Book
 ------------